Why is Root Cause Analysis Important?

 Root cause analysis capabilities such as these draw on a unified collection of millions of integrated event rules and years of combined real-world expertise.
 Service availability platforms must also be continually updated and expanded in order to ensure continual effectiveness that will keep pace with the evolution of technology and the addition and enhancement of existing systems.

 However, as important as root cause analysis is, it’s only one of four essential IT operations pillars you need to have in place to maximize your business service availability.
-Outrunning the tidal wave of never-ending streams of events requires focusing on:
+Outrunning the tidal wave of never-ending streams of events also requires you to focus on:

 So while root cause analysis is indeed an essential part of maintaining predictable service delivery for your customers, taming the wave demands a multifaceted approach involving interworking parts and processes working seamlessly together.